awsdocs/iam-user-guide/doc_source/reference_policies_grammar.md

 ## The policy language and JSON<a name="policies-grammar-json"></a>

 Policies are expressed in JSON\.
-When a policy is submitted to IAM, it is first validated to make sure that the JSON syntax is correct\.
+When you create or edit a JSON policy, IAM can perform policy validation to help you create an effective policy\.
+IAM identifies JSON syntax errors, while IAM Access Analyzer provides additional policy checks with recommendations to help you further refine your policies\.
+To learn more about policy validation, see [Validating IAM policies](access_policies_policy-validator.md)\.
+To learn more about IAM Access Analyzer policy checks and actionable recommendations, see [ IAM Access Analyzer policy validation](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html)\.

 In this document, we do not provide a complete description of what constitutes valid JSON\.
 However, here are some basic JSON rules:
 + White space between individual entities is allowed\.
 + Values are enclosed in quotation marks\.
 Quotation marks are optional for numeric and Boolean values\.
 + Many elements \(for example, `action_string_list` and `resource_string_list`\) can take a JSON array as a value\.
 Arrays can take one or more values\.
 If more than one value is included, the array is in square brackets \(`[` and `]`\) and comma\-delimited, as in the following example:

   `"Action" : ["ec2:Describe*","ec2:List*"]`
 + Basic JSON data types \(Boolean, number, and string\) are defined in [RFC 7159](http://tools.ietf.org/html/rfc7159)\.

-You can use a JSON validator to check the syntax of a policy\.
-You can find a validator online, and many code editors and XML\-editing tools include JSON validation features\.

 ## Conventions used in this grammar<a name="policies-grammar-conventions"></a>